News & Updates

 Please contact me via the contact form at the bottom of this section or through the contact page (link in the banner at the top of the page).

-This talk has now been presented to over 20 camera clubsin Lancashire, Yorkshire, Cumbria, Merseyside and Lincolnshire and is constantly evolving!
+This talk has now been presented to over 25 camera clubs in Lancashire, Cheshire, Yorkshire, Cumbria, Merseyside and Lincolnshire and is constantly evolving!

 Digital (Pictures to exe in Windows format, NOT Mac)

-Weekday evening talks - 50 mile / 1 hour radius of Chorley in Lancashire.
-I will consider talks further afield, but I am in full time employment so I am not in a position to travel long distances during the week.
+Weekday evening talks - Lancashire, Greater Manchester, Merseyside and possibly North Cheshire - I am in full time employment so unfortunately I am not in a position to travel long distances during the week.

 Weekend talks - I am happy to consider talks at weekends further afield, please contact me to discuss.

 Weekday evening talks - flat fee of £50 (includes whatever mileage I incur).

 Weekend talks - minimum of £75, dependent on distance, etc.

 I am delighted to have been invited to speak at the following clubs on these dates: